-Before each new session, the entire camp community gathers on the first day of camp for the Opening Ceremony.
-Opening Ceremony is a time for staff to introduce themselves with a silly song, learn the camp call-backs and to create a sense of belonging for everyone.
+At the chime of the Camp Backcountry bell, the entire camp community gathers together on the first day of camp for the opening ceremony.
+Opening ceremony is a time to learn camp songs and traditions, participate in friendly group competitions and community building activities, laugh at staff skits, and to create a sense of belonging for everyone.